Piet Mey

-Pieter Mey (born 17 December 1948) is a South African politician and former police lieutenant.
-He has been serving as a Member of the National Assembly of South Africa for the Freedom Front Plus (FF Plus) since May 2019.
-Mey is also the Eastern Cape provincial leader of the FF Plus.
+Pieter Mey (born 17 December 1948) is a South African politician and former police lieutenant who was elected to the Eastern Cape Provincial Legislature in the 2024 general election.
+A member of the Freedom Front Plus, he serves as the party's leader in the Eastern Cape.
+Mey had previously served as a Member of the National Assembly of South Africa from 2019 until 2024.

 Early life and education

 Mey was born in 1948 in the town of Willowmore in the Union of South Africa.
 He matriculated from Willowmore High School in 1966.
 He obtained a B.Iuris degree in law from the University of Port Elizabeth.

 Career

 Mey joined the South African Police in 1966.
 He served in Pretoria, Johannesburg, Lusikisiki, Port Elizabeth and Western Area.
 He resigned from the police force in 1980 with the rank of lieutenant and started working in the real estate industry.

 Politics

 Mey was later appointed leader of the Freedom Front Plus in the Eastern Cape.
 In 2014 he stood for election to the South African National Assembly.
 He was not elected.

 In 2019 Mey stood for the National Assembly again.
 This time he was successful in his bid.
-He serves on the Portfolio Committee on Transport and the Portfolio Committee on Environment, Forestry and Fisheries.
+He served on the Portfolio Committee on Transport and the Portfolio Committee on Environment, Forestry and Fisheries.

+Mey was elected to the Eastern Cape Provincial Legislature in the 2024 provincial election.